15 Hardboiled/American Crime Essentials

 The Amateur Robert Littell (1981) England has a much stronger tradition of spy fiction than America.
 Throughout his many books, Littell bravely makes a stab at a kind of complex, moralizing style usually found only overseas.
 At the end of the day, though, what carries Littell is unrepentant American action.

 Prizzi’s Honor Richard Condon (1982) Blueprint for the classic movie.
-As I recall — I haven’t looked at them in years — all four “Prizzi” books are amusing.
+Ruthless and amusing.

 Double Whammy Carl Hiassen (1987) Feverishly funny and politically acute.
 Florida insane.
 Hiassen has excellent “crossover” value: people who never read crime fiction are amazed that the genre can be like this.
 Striptease is another great Hiassen.